plymouthvan/KeywordBuilder/README.md

 The flow will prompt you to choose:
 - Core CSV and the core column (default "core")
 - One or more secondary CSVs
-- Optional template CSV (single column with placeholders)
+- Optional template CSV (single- or multi-column with placeholders)
 - Duplicate cleanup
 - Match type (broad | phrase | exact)
 - Output file path (default keywords.txt)